tranquilink2022-gif/CapsuleWardrobeAI/replit.md

 - `capsules` - Capsule wardrobe definitions with metadata (season, climate, useCase, style, capsuleType, totalSlots)
 - `shopping_lists` - Named shopping lists created by users (id, userId, name, timestamps)
 - `items` - Individual clothing items linked to capsules with categories, optional shopping list assignment, and product links
+- `capsule_fabrics` - Fabric recommendations and custom fabrics for capsules (id, capsuleId, name, timestamps)
+- `capsule_colors` - Color recommendations and custom colors for capsules (id, capsuleId, name, timestamps)

 *Relationships:*
 - Users → Capsules (one-to-many with cascade delete)
 - Users → Shopping Lists (one-to-many with cascade delete)
 - Capsules → Items (one-to-many with cascade delete)
+- Capsules → Fabrics (one-to-many with cascade delete)
+- Capsules → Colors (one-to-many with cascade delete)
 - Shopping Lists → Items (one-to-many with SET NULL on delete, allowing items to exist without being on a shopping list)
 - Items belong to exactly one capsule but can optionally be added to one shopping list
+- Fabrics and colors are generated based on capsule parameters (season, climate, style) and can be customized by users

 **Data Access Patterns**
 - Repository pattern via DbStorage class implementing IStorage interface